Charles Astor Bristed: Career

 He returned to the United States in 1847.
-He amused himself contributing articles, poetical translations, critical papers on the classics, and sketches of society to various journals, and in 1849 edited Selections from Catullus, for school use.
+Bristed amused himself by contributing articles, poetical translations, critical papers on the classics, and sketches of society to various journals, and in 1849 edited Selections from Catullus, for school use.
 In 1850, he published "Letters to the Hon.
 Horace Mann", being a reply to some strictures upon the characters of Girard and Astor.
-In 1852 a collection of his sketches on New York Society entitled "The Upper Ten Thousand", appeared in the Fraser Magazine.
-At the same time he published Five Years in an English University, in which he described the manners, customs, and mode of life but little understood in the United States.
+In 1852, a collection of his sketches on New York Society entitled "The Upper Ten Thousand", appeared in the Fraser Magazine.
+At the same time, he published Five Years in an English University, in which he described the manners, customs, and mode of life but little understood in the United States.

 Bristed exhibited in his writings a keen appreciation of men and books.
-His wide scholarship makes his essays valuable, and marks his criticisms with the best qualities of a trained university man.
+His wide scholarship makes his essays valuable and marks his criticisms with the best qualities of a trained university man.
 He also published many clever poetical translations from the classics.
-In his later years he resided in Washington, D.C.
+In his later years, Bristed resided in Washington, D.C.
 He was a frequent contributor to the Galaxy under the pen-name "Carl Benson", and published The Interference Theory of Governments, a book denunciatory of tariff and prohibitory liquor laws, and Pieces of a Broken-down Critic.

-He was one of the trustees of the Astor Library from its founding.
+Bristed was also one of the trustees of the Astor Library from its founding.

-Bristed made the earliest known use of the term "conspiracy theory," in a letter to the editor published in The New York Times on January 11, 1863.
-He used it to refer to claims that British aristocrats were intentionally weakening the United States during the American Civil War in order to advance their financial interests.
+He made the earliest known use of the term "conspiracy theory", in a letter to the editor published in The New York Times on January 11, 1863.
+Bristed used it to refer to claims that British aristocrats were intentionally weakening the United States during the American Civil War in order to advance their financial interests.